-Wart removal using Liquid Nitrogen.
+Wart and small skin tag removal using Liquid Nitrogen.
 Cryotherapy is more efficient than histofreeze & less scarring than laser therapy.
-It can be used for removal of common warts, verruca’s, small skin tag’s and seborrhoeic warts.
+Use our Wart Removal London service in Wimbledon and Fulham to remove your common warts, verrucas, small skin tags and seborrhoeic warts.

 What is a wart or verruca?

 Warts and Verrucas are small growth’s with a rough texture caused by viruses in the human papillomavirus (HPV) family.
 They can look like a solid blister or a small cauliflower.
 A wart on the sole of your foot is called a verruca.

 Warts and Verrucas usually disappear without treatment.
 However, it can take up to 2 years for the virus and the wart/ verruca to disappear.
 With Cryotherapy, liquid nitrogen is applied to your wart for a few seconds to freeze and destroy the affected skin cells.
 Following this, a sore blister will form which will scab over and eventually fall off in 7-10 days.

 Skin tags, also called acrochordons, are flesh coloured/ brown overgrowths of your skin that look like warts and are harmless.
 They are incredibly common and anyone can get skin tags, particularly in areas where your skin rubs against other skin or clothing.
 They are most common around the neck, armpits, groin and under the breasts.
 Typically, they don’t cause any symptoms, but can catch on clothing and become painful or bleed.

 This page is for small skin tag removal by cryotherapy.
 If you have a large skin tag, this would need to be removed by a shave excision.
 For this, please see our Large Skin Tag Removal section.